tufailaafc/visionpipe/README.md

 # Requirements
+An nvidia gpu, and about 16 gb of ram.
 Should be all handled by running sudo docker compose up --build Requires opencv-python==4.10.0.84 newer versions will cause timeout error.